AmosNimos/change-directory-plus/README.md

 	Add the following lines to the .bashrc file.
 Replace both occurrences of nano with the editor you want to set as the default editor: export EDITOR='nano'
 	export VISUAL='nano'
+	Add the following line to the .bashrc file.
+Replace xfce4-terminal with the terminal-emulator you want to set as the default terminal-emulator: export TERM='xfce4-terminal'